18 Jun Can you Achieve an Architecturally-Designed Home From a Builder?

 As with all of our homes, we incorporated the highest level of workmanship and attention to detail into this Brisbane custom home to create a luxury, stylish and elegant finished home.

 Our team was tasked to look after this stunning Brisbane custom home from concept to completion.
-This project is a fine example of the kind of structurally-designed custom home you can achieve with a design + construct builder.
-Our expert residential team worked closely with our custom home building team to ensure we delivered on a functional and stylish space that capitalised on space perfectly and was to budget.
+This project is a fine example of the kind of architecturally-designed custom home you can achieve with a design + construct builder.
+Our expert design team worked closely with our custom home building team to ensure we delivered on a functional and stylish space that capitalised on layout perfectly and was to budget.

 A big thanks to all the consultants and authorities who were sourced, engaged and managed throughout this project.